 Know My Name: A Memoir by Chanel Miller

 Chanel Miller shocked the world with her victim impact statement against Brock Turner in 2016.
 Now, years after the sexual assault, she’s back to tell her story.
 Reclaiming her identity in Know My Name, Miller talks about the struggles, the isolation and the oppression she felt during the trial and the years that followed.
 This powerful memoir is one every reader will be impacted by.

 Queer Eye‘s Tan France brings fans new insight into his life this year with his debut memoir Naturally Tan.
 Tracing back to his humble beginnings in South Yorkshire, England, Tan describes what it was like to grow up gay in a traditional South Asian family.
 From his trials to his greatest triumphs, this new memoir covers the life of a man who has made it his life’s mission to bring out the best in others.
 Filled with compassion and plenty of humor, this book spreads a message of hope to all who read it.

 I’ll Be Gone in the Dark: One Woman’s Obsessive Search for the Golden State Killer by Michelle McNamara

 If you missed this one last year, it’s out in paperback soon and has received rave reviews.
 True crime journalist Michelle McNamara was determined to find out who the Golden State Killer was.
 She dove into the task, reviewing police reports, interviewing victims and obsessing over the mysterious killer who murdered 10 people and sexually assaulted dozens more.
-Sadly, Michelle McNamara passed away before her book was published, but her work helped authorities find the criminal, making this a
+Sadly, Michelle McNamara passed away before her book was published, but her work helped authorities find the criminal, making this a truly powerful read.

 On Being Human: A Memoir of Waking Up, Living Real, and Listening Hard by Jennifer Pastiloff